 GIS Librarians for Open Workflows (GLOW) Forums

 Our conversations will center on concrete examples from social justice, health, and infrastructure application areas to inform the to inform shared vocabularies and practices.
 Sessions will feature expert speakers, interactive activities, and group discussion.
-While the number of attendees will be limited, there will be other opportunities to participate in the project during Forum 2 and upcoming workshops that will be announced.
+While the number of attendees will be limited, there will be other opportunities to participate in the project during upcoming workshops that will be announced.

 Forum 1 Activities - Dec 7-9, 2022